 We asked around for options.
 With the help of some accommodating folks from BCD’s Place, we were able to rent a multicab, which was enough to carry the ten of us, for only ₱2,500.
 By the way, I ask the driver’s contact number but he wasn’t able to provide me one.
 He’s probably not interested of getting blogged.

 Anyway, we met Kuya Ronald’s team, around 11:00AM.
 He, Cyrus, and one Kuya (sorry, I forgot his name) would be our guides for the canyoneering.
 We headed to his place to put on our life jackets, helmets, and trekking shoes.
 These stuff are already included in the package.
 You can also bring your own trekking sandals or shoes.
 Finding a suitable and comfortable size may not be easy.

 Cebu Canyoneering or Canyoning: Traversing Canlaob, Alegria and Matutinao, Badian

 I met Kuya Ronald during my previous attempt to do the canyoneering.
 It was cancelled because of the typhoon that struck Visayas days prior my arrival.
 So, when I got a new schedule, I contacted him again.

 After the preparation, we took a habal-habal (extended motorcycle) to the drop off point.
 No one was allowed to go canyoning without undergoing the safety orientation.
 We had it at the drop off point.

 The First Waterfall Jump

 From the drop off, we trekked for about 15 minutes to get to the first jump off.
 All the ladies were reluctant, so I gathered all my courage to take the first leap.
 It was about 15 feet high but the narrow waterway below it made others doubt.
 Teddy followed me later while the rest were brought to another jump off area for them to get into the river.

-After that awesome jump, we (Teddy, myself, and one of the guides) carefully followed the current downstream.
-We climbed on a slippery rock, managed to get to the higher portion and then, we slid.
+After that awesome jump, we carefully followed the current downstream.
+We climbed on a slippery rock, managed to get to the higher portion, and then slid.
 Again, that was awesome!
 Watch the video below.